bkjohn2018/fuel-tracker/README.md

 ---

 **Questions?** Check the [Model Card](MODEL_CARD.md) for detailed assumptions and limitations, or review the [Architecture Guide](docs/architecture.md) for system design details.

+## Vision
+- See docs/vision/FIRE-ecosystem-brief.md for the one-pager covering FIRE, the CompressionSight analytics lens, and The Compliance Curve governance frame.

+---

+Formerly: “Fuel Tracker” (no functional changes in this release)